dilnawazbs/RecipesApp/README.md

 - Attached sample-input.txt in test resources folder

 # Features
-- User can perform CRUD operations for recipies.
+- User can perform CRUD operations for recipes.
-- User can perform filter to get desired recipies.
+- User can perform filter to get desired recipes.

 # REST API
 The REST API to the example app is described below.